 - Consider allocating the task of regularly checking and updating the log to one person who can alert the relevant GP as required.
 The GP can then decide to remove the patient from the log, if no follow-up is needed, or to take further action.

 - Put in place practice protocols for dealing with test results, or for administrative tasks such as dealing with messages to and from patients.
-Protocols can be useful in setting out the standard of care to be provided, and defining responsibilities within the team.
+Protocols can be useful in setting out the standard of care needed, and defining responsibilities within the team.
 They can also help in the event of a complaint or claim.

-- Implement a manual or computerised system to list patients about whom you have particular concerns, and who you would like to attend for regular follow-up or review.
+- Implement a manual or computerised system to list patients who you're concerned about, and who you would like to attend for regular follow-up or review.
 Periodically check and annotate this list.

 A middle-aged female patient visited her GP complaining of tiredness and lethargy.
 She was concerned that she may be depressed and was putting on weight, which she attributed to 'comfort eating'.